 Aave v4 integration

 This page describes the Aave v4 integration: the first DeFi application registered with the TBV protocol.
-TBV itself lives one layer below: it owns vault creation, redemption, and security.
-Aave v4 is one specific consumer of vault collateral.
+TBV handles vault creation, redemption, and protocol-level security.
+Aave v4 uses active BTC vaults as collateral through the Aave adapter.
 For the underlying protocol, see How it works and Protocol architecture.

 Architecture